dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 }
 ```

-Here, `paramDG` is a `const` qualified local variable initialized from the `const` parameter `paramDGs`.
+Here, the loop variable `paramDG` is a `const` qualified local initialized from the `const` parameter `paramDGs`.
 By the second clause, calling `paramDG` does not invalidate any warrant attribute when attribute inference is performed.
+As a result, `coalesce` has warrant attributes inferred based on attributes on `T`'s move construction,
+its cast to `bool`, and its construction from `null`, but not on the calls to the parameters.

 ### Mutable Parameters

-Calls to mutable parameters are not subject to the reduced conditions.
+Calls to mutable parameters are not subject to the relaxed/altered conditions.
 This example demonstrates why.
 Consider `coalesce` from the example above, but with a differently typed parameter:
 ```D